mchandramouli/blobs/README.md

 S3 dispatcher uses aws s3 sdk and its TransferManager apis and we require following mandatory configuration properties for it to work.

 1. region - aws region for e.g. us-west-2
-2. bucketName - aws s3 bucket name
+2. bucket.name - aws s3 bucket name
-3. awsAccessKey and awsSecretKey - Optional, use them if want to use static AWS credentials.
+3. aws.access.key and aws.secret.key - Optional, use them if want to use static AWS credentials.
-4. maxOutstandingRequests - maximum parallel uploads to s3, else RateLimitException is thrown and sent to the client
+4. max.outstanding.requests - maximum parallel uploads to s3, else RateLimitException is thrown and sent to the client
-5. keepAlive - Optional, TCP keep alive for aws client.
+5. keep.alive - Optional, TCP keep alive for aws client.
 Default: `false`
-6. shouldWaitForUpload - Optional, define is it should wait for complete upload of blob to S3.
+6. should.wait.for.upload - Optional, define is it should wait for complete upload of blob to S3.
 Default: `false`
-7. maxConnections - Optional,maximum connections for aws client
+7. max.connections - Optional,maximum connections for aws client
-8. retryCount - Optional, maximum error retry for upload
+8. retry.count - Optional, maximum error retry for upload

 ## Models